WINERY

 The slope of Černý kopec, on which the Jabloňka winery is located, is oriented south above the Vltava River in the northeastern part of Prague.

-The southeastern surroundings of the Jabloňka chateau, approximately 1.25 ha, which is currently not used for planting vines, were declared a natural monument in 1068.
+The southeastern surroundings of the Jabloňka chateau, approximately 1.25 ha, which is not currently used for planting vines, were declared a natural monument in 1968.
 The area is protected due to the existence of a rock massif formed by slates and quartzites originating from the Ordovician period.
-It is also an important locality for the occurrence of rare birds, such as the common warbler and the black-headed warbler, and there is also thermophilic vegetation, such as the German oman or the lily bulb.
+It is also an important habitat for rare birds and thermophilic vegetation.

 The very existence of the Jabloňka natural monument is proof of the uniqueness of the local terroir.

-The altitude of the vineyard is approximately 200-250 m above sea level, the average annual air temperature (from the last 10 years) is approximately 12⁰C.
-Precipitation during the growing season is below average, which is why the winery has built drip irrigation from its own well sources, which they use mainly for watering young, newly planted bushes.
-The local warm microclimate and almost constant air flow help fight mold and spring frosts.
+The altitude of the vineyard is approximately 200-250 m above sea level, the average annual air temperature (of the last 10 years) is approximately 12 ⁰C.
+The rainfall level during the growing season is below average, so the winery built a drip irrigation system from its own well sources.
+It is mainly used for watering young, newly planted vines.
+The local warm microclimate and almost constant air flow helps to fight mould and spring frosts.

 VINEYARD